Transverse Spin Structure Function g2(x, Q2 ) in the Valon model: Transverse spin-dependent structure function

-The first term is related to the transverse polarization of quarks in the nucleon and is a twist-2 contribution.
-This term is suppressed by the quark to nucleon mass ratio, so we ignore this negligible part and focus on the second term which is the twist-3 contribution and related to quark-gluon correlations.\\ The moments of $\bar g_2(x,Q^2)$ obey the following simple equation \cite{30}:
+As mentioned, the function $\bar g_{2}(x,Q^2)$ has two terms.
+The first term is a twist-2 contribution related to the transverse polarization of quarks in the nucleon.
+It is suppressed by the quark to nucleon mass ratio and will be ignored here due to its negligibility.
+The second part is a twist-3 contribution, reflecting the quark-gluon correlations.
+In the following we will focus on this part. \\ In large $N_{c}$ limit, Ali, Braun and Hiller found that the $Q^2$-evolution of $\bar g_{2}(x,Q^2)$ is qualified by simple DGLAP type equation with awhile difference between the anomalous dimensions and the twist-2 distribution\cite{Ali,Wakamatsu}.
+It implies that $\bar g_2(x,Q^2)$ obeys the following simple equation :

-Where,
+where,